VigneshSK17/ftc-stats-csv/README.md

 # FTC Stats CSV
 A simple CLI tool to generate a usable CSV from data on ftcstats.org

+- Example CSV can be found in the examples/ folder

+# How to build executable locally

+1) Note: Install the [dotnet-sdk](https://dotnet.microsoft.com/en-us/download) on your device.
+2) Run ```dotnet build``` to create the executable
+- The newly-created executable will be located at ```./bin/Debug/net7.0/``` and will be called ftc_stats_csv with the appropriate extension

 # Help

 ```